Home » Tax Credits » CRIC Tax Credit

 Because the CRIC Quebec program is brand new, start with a quick expert check before you file.
 Contact our PhD-level team and partner accounting firms for a no-obligation eligibility review.
 We will assess your projects, map eligible expenses, and explain how CRIC stacks with federal SR&ED.
 Ask us to walk you through both programs.
 Prefer self-research first?
 See our SR&ED page for the federal component.

-CRIC Quebec—the tax Credit for Research, Innovation and Commercialization is the province’s new, fully refundable incentive for corporations that carry out eligible R&D and pre‑commercialization work in Quebec.
+CRIC Québec—the tax Credit for Research, Innovation and Commercialization is the province’s new, fully refundable incentive for corporations that carry out eligible R&D and pre‑commercialization work in Québec.
 It applies to corporate taxation years beginning after March 25, 2025, with a prescribed form to be filed with the income tax return as part of Québec’s tax return.

-The government of Quebec designed CRIC to:
+The government of Québec designed CRIC to:

-Note: CRIC amounts cannot be double‑claimed with other Québec credits, and any government or non‑government assistance reduces qualified expenditures.
+Note: CRIC amounts cannot be double‑claimed with other Quebec credits, and any government or non‑government assistance reduces qualified expenditures.

 To claim the CRIC tax credit, a corporation must:

-Additionally, pre‑commercialization must be a continuation of R&D performed in Québec by the corporation or on its behalf, and qualified expenditures must be incurred in Québec.
+Additionally, pre‑commercialization must be a continuation of R&D performed in Quebec by the corporation or on its behalf, and qualified expenditures must be incurred in Quebec.

-A Québec corporation develops its core technology entirely outside Quebec (e.g., in Ontario or abroad).
-It then performs pre‑commercialization steps (certification tests, product design) in Québec and tries to claim CRIC for those steps.
+A Quebec corporation develops its core technology entirely outside Quebec (e.g., in Ontario or abroad).
+It then performs pre‑commercialization steps (certification tests, product design) in Quebec and tries to claim CRIC for those steps.
 Not eligible.
-Why?
-The law requires pre‑commercialization to be undertaken in conjunction with R&D carried out in Québec; because the underlying R&D was not conducted in Québec, the pre‑commercialization work fails the continuity requirement—even though it happened in Québec.

 R&D activities follow the harmonized federal definitions:

 Bottom line: The definitions are shared and look simple, but interpretation is nuanced.
-With expert design up front, you protect your SR&ED and maximize your CRIC Québec claim.
+With expert design up front, you protect your SRED and maximize your CRIC Quebec claim.

-Unsure whether your work qualifies for tax credits or pre‑commercialization under CRIC Québec?
+Unsure whether your work qualifies for tax credits or pre‑commercialization under CRIC Quebec?
 Call 514‑765‑3333 or email info@emergex.com for a clear, second opinion and a deeper explanation tailored to your projects.

 We regularly support projects in experimental development, artificial intelligence (AI), and complex software.
 We also partner with accounting firms when needed to align tax and technical narratives.